Sam Khalifa

 Sam Khalifa (born December 5, 1963) is an American former professional baseball player.
 An infielder, Khalifa played in Major League Baseball (MLB) for the Pittsburgh Pirates from 1985 through 1987.
-He retired from baseball when his father, Rashad Khalifa, was murdered in 1990.
+The first (and to date, only) practicing Muslim to play in the majors, he retired from baseball when his father, Islamic scholar Rashad Khalifa, was murdered in 1990.

 Early life

-Khalifa was born in Fontana, California, while his father, Rashad Khalifa, obtained a PH.D in Biochemistry at the University of California, Riverside.
+Khalifa was born in Fontana, California, while his father, Rashad Khalifa, obtained a Ph.D in Biochemistry at the University of California, Riverside.
 As a child, he relocated to the Middle East on two occasions.
 When he was a few months old, his family moved to Alexandria, Egypt, where his father worked for the Egyptian government.
 After three years in Egypt, the Khalifas moved to St. Louis, Missouri, where they lived for seven years.
 They then moved to Tripoli, Libya, as his father consulted for the Libyan government for a year.
 Then, his family moved to Tucson, Arizona.

 Career

 Khalifa attended Sahuaro High School in Tucson.
 For the school's football team he played quarterback and was named All-City by the Arizona Daily Star.
 He received several Division I football scholarship offers to play quarterback.
 He also played shortstop on the school's baseball team, which won the Class 5A state championship, defeating Phoenix Brophy High School.
 He was named the Arizona High school Player of the Year in 1982 and also selected to the 1982 All American Baseball Team.

 Khalifa was chosen by the Pittsburgh Pirates as the seventh overall selection in the 1982 Major League Baseball Draft.
 Though he signed a letter of intent to attend Arizona State University, Khalifa signed with the Pirates, receiving a $100,000 signing bonus.
 In 1982, he played for the Gulf Coast Pirates of the Rookie-level Gulf Coast League (GCL) and the Greenwood Pirates of the Class A South Atlantic League.
 In 48 games played for Greenwood, Khalifa had a .305 batting average.
 He played six games for the GCL Pirates.
 In 1983, he played for the Alexandria Dukes of the Class A Carolina League and made the All Star team, batting .270 in 103 games, and received five games of playing time for the Lynn Sailors of the Class AA Eastern League.